Nuvindu/Real-Time-Chat-Application/README.md

 <br/>

-If yarn package is not yet installed, refer the this [link](https://classic.yarnpkg.com/lang/en/docs/install) to install it.
+If yarn package is not yet installed, refer this [link](https://classic.yarnpkg.com/lang/en/docs/install) to install it.

 Create new package: